 Calls get missed or dropped.
 Customers get busy and have to abandon conversations.
 Future IVRs will have to be more accommodating to the lives of busy customers who don’t want to shout “representative” or “agent” repeatedly into the phone while in noisy environments or sit through confusing menus only to be put on hold.

 Instead of having customers wait on hold, Quiq clients are able to provide customers the option, within the IVR, to have the next available agent text them.
 By deflecting calls to messaging, our clients are able to give customers a more preferred option to engage.
 By deflecting calls to messaging, our clients are able to give customers a more preferred option to engage, while reducing workload ~25 to ~40%.

-Research shows that 71% of consumers find text messaging to be an extremely or very effective Consumer-to-Business (C2B) communications channel (Customer Preference for Messaging).
-Customers appreciate having the option to address their issue over the channel that is most convenient for them.
+Research shows that 71% of consumers find text messaging to be an extremely or very effective Consumer-to-Business (C2B) communication channel (Customer Preference for Messaging).
+Customers appreciate having the option to address their issues over the channel that is most convenient for them.

 With asynchronous communications such as text messaging, conversations can take place over a time period that fits the customer’s pace, so even if your customer has to walk away from a conversation or gets disconnected, conversations pick up right where they left off.

 IVR still remains one of the leading entry points for consumers to engage with companies.
 However, it’s also the costliest way for companies to interact with their customers and the most inconvenient way for customers to engage.
 Quiq Messaging allows you to deliver a personal, mobile, omnichannel experience – easily integrating within your current IVR.
 If you’re ready to bring your IVR into the future, request a demo today.